Expense and cost recovery system: Summary

 An ECRS allows a company to use one comprehensive solution for managing cost recovery.
 Combining a fully functional Expense and Cost Recovery System dramatically reduces the administrative overhead and improves the efficiency of recovering firm costs and expenses.
 With an ECRS, a business is provided with a single focus point of support for small and large firms with a diverse set of cost tracking devices and expenses.

 Interfaces

 There are many templates and record formats used by various vendors and vendor systems currently available, and more are constantly being developed.
 Even though there is a set of "standards" for electronic data interchange (EDI), the flexibility within those standards allows for customization that nearly every industry and every vendor modifies.
 It is much like HyperText Markup Language (HTML) for designing Web pages: the framework is established, but each browser/vendor has its own extensions, rules and implementations.

 In the legal industry, some standardization has been attempted with Legal Electronic Data Exchange Standard (LEDES).
 In other industries, Extensible Markup Language (XML) is used as more and more ECRS and ETL applications use Web interfaces.

 The following is a list of popular vendors and types of costs with transaction information as provided by the vendor or by intermediary companies:

-ASP, AT&T, ASTRA, Balmar, Big Apple, Cable & Wireless, Carpe Diem, Control Systems, Danyl, Dial Car, Docs Open, DTE, Eastern Connection, Equitrac, Expense Report Systems, Falcon Courier, Federal Express, File Maker, iManage, Infortext, Legal Fax, Lexis, MCI, Metro Legal Services, Microsoft, On-Line Lookup, On Time Delivery, PC Docs, Pitney Bowes, Pollcat, Postage, Records Management System, RedTop, Remote Time Entry, RightFax, Soft Solutions, Trac Systems, United Parcel Service, Verizon, Washington Express, and Westlaw all own their registered and/or respective trademarks.